← Back to lessons

 Open it in your browser

-Open the page in my browser
+Open the website in my browser so I can see it

 Understand what was created

-You will likely see:
+You will likely hear about:

 • index.html: The structure of your page.
 All the text, links, and layout.